If you have incentive stock options, you’ve likely heard the term alternative minimum tax, or AMT. But what is the AMT and how is it calculated?

 A Pre-Payment of Tax and the AMT Credit

-Upon the final sale of shares (and assuming they are qualified), the spread from the grant price to the final sale price is subject to preferential long-term capital gains treatment.
-If we assume that long-term capital gains rates are 15%, it would be reasonable to assume the difference between 28% AMT prepayment and 15% long-term capital gains should be equalized.
-In effect, squaring up occurs with the AMT credit.
+Upon the final sale of shares (and assuming they are qualified), the total value from the grant price to the final sale price is subject to preferential long-term capital gains treatment.
+If we assume that long-term capital gains rates are 15%, it would be reasonable to assume the difference between the 28% AMT prepayment and 15% long-term capital gains may be an overpayment of income tax.

-Unfortunately, the math behind just how much is recovered via the AMT credit is not as simple as advertised above.
-In fact, it’s not impossible for some of the AMT credit to never be fully recovered, even if a qualified disposition is performed for all shares.
+Unfortunately, the math behind how much you recover via the AMT credit is not as simple as advertised above.
+In fact, due to very complicated tax calculations, you may not be able to fully recover 100% of the AMT you pay (or it may take a very long time to do so), even if you perform a qualified disposition for all your shares.

 What’s Next with Incentive Stock Options and the AMT

 Understanding and interpreting the full scope of the AMT as it relates to incentive stock options is complicated.
 However, you can leave this article with a few key items in mind: